 On average, every month 1-2 Russian banks get successfully attacked by cybercriminals.
 Average losses are estimated at $2 million (132 million rubles).
-Group-IB experts observed that the number of targeted attacks on via SWIFT has tripled over the reviewed period.
+Group-IB experts have observed that the number of targeted attacks against banks which has resulted in illicit SWIFT payments has has tripled over the reviewed period.
 Average time required to cash out the money stolen via ATMs by means of drops or money mules is as low as 8 minutes.

 Group-IB expects that after the leaders of Cobalt and Fin7 (Anunak) have been arrested, the remaining members will start forming new hacker groups.
 Other most likely regions where new cybercrime groups may arise are Latin America and Asia, with banks being their most probable targets.
 Group-IB experts forecast numerous misattributions of hacker groups due to their collaboration, use of legal tools, and deliberate imitation of each other’s tactics.

 Credit card fraud remains one of the most dangerous threats to private citizens: failure to use behavioural analytics for transactions’ validation results not only in direct money losses, but also in fraudulent «card shop» industry growth.
 Every month, the data on about 686000 compromised bank cards and 1.1 million card dumps are downloaded for sale in «card-shops».
 The overall